-If yes, fill in the Impact Assessment Framework qualitatively (Table 5-1):
+If yes, fill in the Impact Assessment Framework qualitatively (Table 6-1):

-- Is the foreseen impact positive or negative? - If negative, explore whether adjustments can be made to minimize the impact(s) or whether redesigning the innovation prototype could reduce the negative impact(s); if negative impacts cannot be reduced, determine whether to proceed with the current prototype while quantifying the impacts (see Figure 5-1); - If negative, explore whether there are legal requirements necessitating an Environmental Impact Assessment (EIA).
-If so, then follow the described EIA procedure (which may take substantial time and require the help of an expert.) - If positive, determine whether it is possible to further induce positive impacts by improving the design of the prototype or proceed to the following question. - Are tensions foreseen with existing legislation on nature/ecology, the environment, or other sectors? - If yes, then try to quantify this impact with the help of experts; - If no, then proceed to the following question. - Can the (positive or negative) impacts be monetized the with help of experts (see Section 5.2.4)? - Can laboratory testing provide additional information about these impacts (e.g., volume of chemical release)?
+- Is the foreseen impact positive or negative? - If negative, explore whether adjustments can be made to minimize the impact(s) or whether redesigning the innovation prototype could reduce the negative impact(s); if negative impacts cannot be reduced, determine whether to proceed with the current prototype while quantifying the impacts (e.g., Figure 6-1 for environmental impacts); - If negative, explore whether there are legal requirements necessitating an Environmental Impact Assessment (EIA).
+If so, then follow the described EIA procedure (which may take substantial time and require the help of an expert.) - If positive, determine whether it is possible to further induce positive impacts by improving the design of the prototype or proceed to the following question. - Are tensions foreseen with existing legislation on nature/ecology, the environment, or other sectors? - If yes, then try to quantify this impact with the help of experts (see Section 6.2.3 and Appendix E); - If no, then proceed to the following question. - Can the (positive or negative) impacts be monetized the with help of experts (see Section 6.2.3 and Appendix E)? - Can laboratory testing provide additional information about these impacts (e.g., volume of chemical release)?